Skip to Content

 • creates underlying WASM KalamClient

-• wires authProvider callback into WASM (called before every connection)
+• wires authProvider callback into WASM for WebSocket auth resolution and reconnects

 • calls setDisableCompression(true) on WASM client when option is set